CarterJackson/LaneDash/README.md

 # LaneDash
-Auditory game for the visually deficient (in development)
+Auditory game for the visually deficient
 Author: Carter Jackson

 The audio in this program was acquired from www.freesound.org and is under the Creative Commons license.